Video Media Encoding

 What are codecs?

 Video codecs are video compression standards done through software or hardware applications.
-Each codec is comprised of an encoder, to compress the video, and a decoder, to recreate an approximate of the video for playback.
+Each codec is comprised of an encoder, to compress the video, and a decoder, to recreate an approximate video for playback.
 The name codec actually comes from a merging of these two concepts into a single word: enCOder and DECoder.
 Typical video codecs include H.264 and others.
 Although these standards are tied to the video stream, videos are often bundled with an audio stream, which can have its own compression standard.
 Examples of audio compression standards (often referred to as audio codecs) include MP3, AAC, and more.

 These Codecs should not be confused with the containers that are used to encapsulate everything.
-MKV (Matroska Video), MOV (short for MOVie), .AVI (Audio Video Interleave) and other file types are examples of these container formats.
+MKV (Matroska Video), MOV (short for MOVie), .AVI (Audio Video Interleave), and other file types are examples of these container formats.
 These containers do not define how to encode and decode the video data.
 Instead, they store bytes from a codec in a way that compatible applications can playback the content.
 In addition, these containers don’t just store video and audio information, but they also store metadata.
 This can be confusing, though, as some audio codecs have the same names as file containers, such as FLAC.

 What’s the best video codec?